rokeller/Lucene.Net.ObjectMapping/README.md

     object myObject = doc.ToObject();

 Since the library stores the actual type of the object when creating a Document, we can always reconstruct the same type of object when deserializing using `ToObject`, provided that the types can be deserialized from JSON.

+Search for Documents mapped from a specifc class using the extensions to the Searcher, e.g. like this:

+    mySearcher.Search<MyClass>(myQuery, numResultsToReturn, mySort);

+There are other extensions to the Searcher to, also non-generic ones just in case.

 Read More
 ---------